 Eastbourne boasts a lovely pier, which although modernised many times still retains much of its Edwardian splendour.
 The gift shops, sweet shops, bars and restaurants still make it a very pleasurable place to wander on a pleasant summer afternoon.
 At night the splendid illuminations cannot fail to impress the visitor.

-Eastbourne Pier - The East Side
+Eastbourne Pier - The East Side in daylight and West side of the Pier at night

 The Eastbourne Pier Company was first formed in the year of 1865.
 After considerable debate a site was decided on at the junction of Marine Parade and Grand Parade.
 A special Act: The Eastbourne Pier Act 1865. was passed through Parliament and the land under the sea was purchased from the Crown.
 The limits then laid down still apply today; 'The Pier must not be expanded or extended".
 The land at the shoreward end was leased from the Local Board at the amount of five shillings a year for 99 years and this was paid through the years, until 1988, when the local 'County Council' finally decided it was no longer feasible to collect the 25 pence charge.